nytimes/gizmo/README.md

     Service() (grpc.ServiceDesc, interface{})

+    // Ensure that the route syntax is compatible with the router
+    // implementation chosen in cfg.RouterType.
     // route - method - func
     JSONEndpoints() map[string]map[string]JSONEndpoint
     // JSONMiddleware provides a hook for service-wide middleware around JSONEndpoints.